ErwanBarbedor/PlumeScript/readme.md

 ### 0.29

 #### Changes
-- Calling a macro with the wrong number of arguments (wip: or incorrectly named arguments) will now raise an error.
+- Calling a macro with the wrong number of arguments or incorrectly named arguments will now raise an error.

 #### Internal changes
 - A lot of code cleaning, commentary writting, code re-organisation...